 If you're staging a large conference, with Interprefy’s solution you don’t need to fly in interpreters and pay their travelling and accommodation costs.
 The delegates listen to the remote interpreting with smart devices or can use traditional radio/IR headphones.
 In the latter case, you are not dependent on Wi-Fi, and there is no need to set up booths or for interpreters to be on-site.
 This hybrid solution is very beneficial if you need additional languages at short notice.

-One or two languages interpreted by remote interpreter(s):
+Example on the right shows one or two languages interpreted by remote interpreters.

 Make sure the participants at the seminars and workshops understand everything completely, by providing cost-efficient remote interpreting!

 At seminars and workshops, all the coach needs is a laptop and a USB microphone to speak into.
 Participants use smart devices to listen to the simultaneous interpreting being provided.

 If the members of the executive do not share a common language, the Interprefy platform is an excellent solution to facilitate communication.
 No booths need to be set up and no interpreters are present in the room, which gives the meeting a more intimate and confidential character.

 The committee members can talk into gooseneck microphones (if already installed in the room), or, if there are no microphones, they speak into handheld USB microphones.
 They can listen to the interpreting either with smart devices or – if available – via traditional radio/IR headphones.

 Example on the right shows a meeting or round-table discussion with 14 participants and two remote simultaneous interpreters.

 The Interprefy platform can handle as many languages as clients require – remote simultaneous interpreting with up to eight languages have been tested in parallel.
 The following example shows a panel discussion with five languages.
 As often happens in situations with many languages, a relay language is used, usually English (in red).